Manage Tag-Based Scans

 • Offline Config Audit

-• You cannot configure tag-based scans for use by pre-authorized scanners in the AWS Marketplace.
+• You cannot configure tag-based scans for use with pre-authorized scanners in the AWS Marketplace.
 However, you can configure tag-based scans for Bring-Your-Own-License (BYOL) scanners in the AWS Marketplace.

 How Vulnerability Management Resolves Asset Tags to Targets for Scanning

-To resolve a tag to a scan target, Vulnerability Management does the following:
+To resolve a tag to a scan target, Vulnerability Management performs the following steps:

-1. Vulnerability Management matches a tag from the tags_target parameter of the scan to any asset record where that tag is applied.
+1. It matches each tag specified in the tag_targets parameter to asset records where that tag is applied.

-2. For each matching asset record, Vulnerability Management determines whether the last_scan_target attribute (the FQDN or IP address a scanner last used to scan the target) is present in the identified asset record:
+2. For each matching asset record, it determines whether the last_scan_target attribute is present:

-• If the last_scan_target attribute is present in the asset record, Vulnerability Management communicates that value as the target to the scanner for the tag-based scan.
+• If last_scan_target attribute is present, Vulnerability Management uses that value as the scan target.

-• If one or more IPv4 addresses are present, the scan target is a randomly chosen IPv4 address.
+• If one or more IPv4 addresses are present, a randomly selected IPv4 address is used.

-• If no IPv4 addresses are present, and one or more IPv6 addresses are present, the scan target is a randomly chosen IPv6 address.
+• If no IPv4 addresses are present and one or more IPv6 addresses are present, a randomly selected IPv6 address is used.

-• If no IPv4 or IPv6 addresses are present, and one or more FQDNs addresses are present, the scan target is a randomly chosen FQDN address.
+• If no IPv4 or IPv6 addresses are present and one or more FQDNs are present, a randomly selected FQDN is used.

 📘